exucutional/bioinformatics/README.md

 Problem 15 - Construct a String Spelled by a Gapped Genome Path

 Problem 16 - Find Substrings of a Genome Encoding a Given Amino Acid String

+Problem 17 - Compute the Number of Peptides of Given Total Mass